Over the years it’s taken to become the world’s most popular social network, Facebook seems to understand the importance of connectivity.

 With its metal roof and conductive-material structure, the 44,000 sq. ft. warehouse facility was one giant Faraday Cage—blocking out the reception and transmission of radio frequencies.

 The workaround for this problem was to make calls outside—often in the rain or snow.
 Others would simply wait until they left the building at the end of the workday; experiencing a barrage of texts, notifications, emails, and voice mails the moment they would finally get cell signal.

 Given the lack of cell phone reception inside the building, complaints were made, and it was obvious a solution was needed.

-They came across WilsonPro cellular amplifiers as a viable and cost-effective solution for their cell coverage issues.
+They came across WilsonPro cellular repeaters as a viable and cost-effective solution for their cell coverage issues.